 Dhatura is a medicinal herb and used traditionally to treat various ailments throughout the country.
-The seeds of Dhatura plant is used in treatment of leprosy in West Bengal and Rajasthan.
+The seeds of Dhatura plant is used in the treatment of leprosy in West Bengal and Rajasthan.
 In Rajasthan the leaves are used for treating Guinea worm disease (A parasitic disease caused by infection with the guinea worm).
-In traditional medicine, the leaves, roots and seeds are used in fever with congestion, insanity, diarrhoea, and skin diseases.
+In traditional medicine, the leaves, roots and seeds are used in fever with congestion, insanity, diarrhea, and skin diseases.

 Dhatura has narcotic, acrid, anodyne, antispasmodic, intoxicating, and emetic properties.
-It is used in preparation of many medicines useful in treatment of fever, insanity, lumbago, sciatica, painful swelling and neuralgia.
+It is used in preparation of many medicines useful in the treatment of fever, insanity, lumbago, sciatica, painful swelling and neuralgia.

 Dhatura is extremely poisonous plant.
 Toxic effect of Dhatura on body are dryness of mouth, intense thirst, increase in heart rate, and blurring of vision with prominent mydriasis, hallucinations, delirium, and loss of motor coordination which may further lead to coma and ultimately to death by respiratory failure.

 In Ayurveda, the Dhatura is used only after proper Shodhan.
-Do not take any part of plant internally.
+Do not take any part of the plant internally.